A K-theory spectrum for cobordism cut and paste groups

 The square relation in Equation \eqref{square relation} was shown in \cite{SKpaper} to induce the $\SK^\d$ relation.

 At this point we have shown that cobordism and cut and paste relations are relations in $\pi_1 Y$.
-To show that these are the only relations, one can check that the generic relation in Equation \eqref{relation} can be obtained using the cobordism and cut and paste relations. \end{proof}
+To show that these are the only relations, we need to check that the generic relation in Equation \eqref{relation} can be obtained using the cobordism and cut and paste relations.